Helping travelers to Italy since 2008

 May Day in Rome: what's open, what's closed?

-Public transport.
+Public transport

-Restaurants and sights.
+Restaurants and sights

 You'll find lots of conflicting information on websites and forums about what's open and what's closed in Rome on 1 May.
 Here's the real story.

-• The Borghese Gallery is always open on May Day - you need to book ahead.
-Most other museums will be closed: in particular the Vatican museums, no matter what you read elsewhere, are never open on 1 May.
+• The Borghese Gallery is always open on May Day - BUT you need to book ahead and pay €2.
+Most other museums will be closed.
+In particular the Vatican museums, no matter what you read elsewhere, are never open on 1 May.

 • Churches remain open, so if you're planning to visit St Peter's Basilica or the Pantheon on that day you won't have any problem.

-What to do in Rome on 1 May.
+What to do in Rome on May 1st

 Rome is absolutely packed on May Day.
 The city is a popular venue for young people going to the country's largest open-air concert.